aristosv/webserver/README.md

 - **Email Address:** Your email address, used for LetsEncrypt notifications.
 - **MariaDB root Password:** The root password for your MariaDB database.

+You can run the command below as root on a fresh, minimal installation of Debian.
 ```bash
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/01_install)
 ```